sveltejs/kit/documentation/faq/80-integrations.md

 SvelteKit provides [https://github.com/sveltejs/svelte-preprocess](svelte-preprocess) by default.
 For many of these tools you only need to install the corresponding library such as `npm install -D sass`or `npm install -D less`.
 See the [https://github.com/sveltejs/svelte-preprocess](svelte-preprocess) docs for full details.

-Also see [the examples](faq#how-do-i-use-x-with-sveltekit-how-do-i-setup-library-x) of setting up these and similar libraries.
+Also see [the examples above](faq#how-do-i-use-x-with-sveltekit-how-do-i-setup-library-x) of setting up these and similar libraries.

 ### How do I setup a database?